Class sizes

 Primary schools have disclosed controversial data about pupil achievement, with the surprise revelation that children in bigger classes and bigger schools get better grades.

-The Herald on Sunday has conducted a comprehensive survey of schools' standards results, before the of publishes them week.
+The Herald on Sunday has conducted a comprehensive survey of schools’ national standards results, before the Ministry of Education publishes them this week.

 What would be interesting is to have the results broken down by decile and size.
 As low decile schools get more funding, they may have a smaller class size.
 That is only if they spend it on more teachers and not operational costs.